Becoming a well-rounded developer is much more than learning language syntax.

 - Utilize dependency management techniques to build with third-party libraries such as ExpressJS, jQuery, EJS, and Handlebars.

-- Persist one-to-many relational data across multiple tables in a SQL database, sourced from third-party APIs, user-generated content, or loaded from the filesystem.
+- Persist one-to-many relational data across multiple tables in a SQL database, sourced from third-party API or user-generated content.

 - Follow agile software development practices during week-long sprints, including pair-programming, stand-ups, daily retrospectives, project management with Kanban boards, regular refactoring, and working in a shared code base.